 In June 2014, Jason founded Solas Nua in Boston, the first regional offshoot of Solas Nua, the only organization in the U.S. dedicated to contemporary Irish arts.
-SNIB was profiled in Dig Boston and on WGBH Radio (listen at 14:30), and was in residence at The Burren in Somerville, MA until Nov.
-2015.
+SNIB was profiled in Dig Boston and on WGBH Radio, and was in residence at The Burren in Somerville, MA until November 2015.

 Formerly a part of the vibrant artistic community of our nation's capitol, where he returns to throw themed parties, Jason’s theatre work includes: OMG, part of the 2010-11 Mead Theatre Lab Program, for which he received an individual artist grant from DC’s Cultural Development Corporation to co-write, produce, act in, and compose piano music; Solas Nua's SWAMPOODLE, a devised theatrical event which included development work in Ireland with Performance Corporation; and RIDING THE BULL, which he produced and acted in for the 2009 Capital Fringe Festival (Washington Post Editors' Pick; named "Best Male Actor" of Fringe, allarts4U).